Endometrial Cancer: Overview

 - Speak with a counselor.

-- Talk with a spiritual advisor, such as a minister or rabbi.
+- Talk with a spiritual advisor, such as a minister, rabbi, or imam.

 - Ask your healthcare team about medicines for depression or anxiety.